BirnDo/Diplomarbeit_BirnWer/Dev/README.md

    1. enter solution name (default: folder name)
    2. select Sharepoint baseline: SharePoint Online only (latest)
    3. place files: use current folder
-   4. Do you want to allow the tenant admin...? no
+   4. Do you want to allow the tenant admin...? yes
    5. Will the components in the solution require permissions...? yes
    6. select type of component: WebPart
    7. enter WebPart name ([name]WebPart.ts, [name].tsx):  Sandbox